 There's so much adventure to be had in the winter in Grand County, it's hard to know where to start.
 But to get you started, we narrowed it down to these favorites:

 With more than 1,000 miles of snowmobiling trails across Grand County, there's a whole of exploring to be done here.
 While some winter sports require you to be in great shape or have expert skills before you can enjoy the backcountry, pretty much everyone can explore the great outdoors on a snowmobile.
 If you've never snowmobiled before or you're a beginning snowmobiler, we definitely recommend starting out with a guide.
 Then once you're up to speed, keep exploring Grand Lake, Snowmobile Capital of Colorado™ or any of Grand County's snowmobiling hotspots.

 You don't have to fly to Alaska to feel the thrill of racing along the trails of Iditarod on a dog sled.
-Dog Sled Rides of Winter Park and Snow Mountain Ranch – YMCA of the Rockies in Granby have teams of Siberian and Alaskan huskies that can give you an exhilarating winter experience right here in Grand County.
+Snow Mountain Ranch and Dashing Thru the Snow have teams of Siberian and Alaskan huskies that can give you an exhilarating winter experience right here in Grand County.
 Bring the family, bundle up in the provided blankets and enjoy the ride!

 Here's one adventure you won't soon forget — winter hot air ballooning.
 You journey starts with low contour flying along the Fraser Valley —where you're bound to see elk and other wildlife on the ground below — before you soar 2,000 feet up and take in magnificent 360-degree views of the surrounding mountains.
 A post-flight champagne brunch keeps the fun going even longer.